adiwg/mdEditor-doc/record/edit/metadata.md

 # Record Metadata

-Record Metadata is the place to enter the key information into your record.
+Record Metadata is the place to enter key information into your record.

 * **Metadata Status **is not required but recommended.
 * **Dates **are** **not required but recommended.
 Enter a correction date or date of the last update.